bazelbuild/buildtools/WARNINGS.md

 The Android build rules should be loaded from Starlark.

-Update: the plan for disabling native rules
+Update: the plans for disabling native rules
 [have been postponed](https://groups.google.com/g/bazel-discuss/c/XNvpWcge4AE/m/aJ-aQzszAwAJ),
 at the moment it's not required to load Starlark rules.